Here we go again…

 - While the Focus T25 program comes with a diet program, I’m not following that part of the program because we’re doing The Whole30 — plus, we don’t do dairy or red meat and many of their menu options include both of those.

 Ugh.
 Working out.
 I was looking forward to getting back in shape, but not about getting started.
 The first part, the ramp up, the time your body just hurts as you get used to working out again, sucks.
 I’m not thrilled to have to go through that again and it doesn’t help that I’m not starting off lightly either…

 Whole 30 Round 2 Day 1

 Today was the first day of Focus T25 and the best way for me to guarantee exercise actually happens during the day is to do it first thing in the morning.
-So I walked Carter to school, popped in the DVD, grabbed some water, and got focused.
+So I walked Carter to school, turned on the video, grabbed some water, and got focused.
 I figured I have to start all the way over, doing the modified version of most exercises, but I was wrong.
 I could actually get through about half of the exercises going full out.
 By the end, I was exhausted, sweating like a pig, and my muscles were burning a bit, but I was proud of my self for getting it done and impressed I didn’t have to do the modified version the whole time.

 By breakfast, I was starving!
 I used up some leftovers in the fridge to make a big Spinach And Butternut Squash Breakfast Scramble.
 This is the first time I have ever paired butternut squash with eggs and it was so good!
 Before Whole30 if you had suggested this breakfast to me, I’d have thought you were crazy, but now these veggies heavy breakfast scrambles with sometimes seemingly weird ingredients, are the norm and we’re loving them.